Caramel Banana Coffee Cake

 Serves: Serves 8 to 10

-This dense, moist coffee cake is cooked upside down and inverted to reveal a glistening layer of caramel, while the cake itself is aromatic with freshly ground coffee and organic bananas.
-Try this recipe with Equal Exchange Peru coffee beans.
-The fruity, tropical flavor and medium-roast characteristics mesh perfectly.
+This dense, moist coffee cake is cooked upside down and inverted to reveal a glistening layer of caramel, while the cake itself is aromatic with freshly ground coffee and bananas.
+For the best flavor, use a good quality, medium roast bean.

 For the caramel: